aradhana14nov/Prometheus-Operator-Playground/tutorials/monitoring-using-prometheus.md

-Step 5: Create below CR which will create Instance of ServiceMonitor to monitor MariaDB Services:
+Step 5: Create Instance of ServiceMonitor to monitor MariaDB Services:

 ```execute